reubano/ckanutils/README.md

 ## Configuration

-CKAN Utils will use the following [Environment Variables](http://www.cyberciti.biz/faq/set-environment-variable-linux/) if set:
+CKAN-Utils will use the following [Environment Variables](http://www.cyberciti.biz/faq/set-environment-variable-linux/) if set:

 Environment Variable|Description
 --------------------|-----------